Spyro the Dragon (PlayStation)

 There's also a duplicate of the Dream Weavers theme which seems to be identical to the one that is used.

-On top of that, in the NTSC-U version of the game, a further six tracks are duplicated in order to fill out the last STR file (PETEXA0.STR) to include 8 tracks.
+On top of that, in the North American version of the game, a further six tracks are duplicated in order to fill out the last STR file (PETEXA0.STR) to include 8 tracks.
 These tracks are copies of the six themes that come immediately before the duplicates, and all four of the unique unused themes listed in the table above are included within this list:

 - Credits Theme